FlorinTf/FlorinTf/README.md

 ### Hi there 👋, I'm Florin
-#### I am a self-taught developer looking for a Junior Developer job.
-I'm doing a professional reconversion and I am eager to learn more and improve my skills and experience.
+#### I am a self-taught developer eager to learn more and improve my skills and experience.

--  :eyes: Enthusiastic Junior Developer looking for a job
+-  :eyes:
 - 🌱 I'm currently growing my knowledge of Python
 - 💻 I'm currently working on a Flask project that is deployed here <a target="_blank" href="https://phone-locator.onrender.com/"> phone-locator.onrender.com/ </a>
-- 🤝 How to reach me: florin.tirlogeanu@yahoo.com
+- 🤝 How to reach me: :eyes:
 - My Codewars Profile <a href="https://www.codewars.com/users/WuCode" target="_blank" rel="noopener noreferrer" ><img src="https://www.codewars.com/users/WuCode/badges/small" alt="My Codewars Profile" border="100" /></a>
 - :clapper: You can see some of my projects on my <a href="https://www.youtube.com/channel/UCTVESVE0yPiwvg-VbrLGLuw" target="_blank">Youtube Channel :clapper:</a></p>&nbsp;</div><br /><p></p>